gcftaskforce/kdb-site-cms/README.md

 - Edits to a partnership will appear everywhere it's cross listed.
 - Deleting a partnership will delete it from everywhere it's cross listed.
 - Use the button beside "Jurisdictions" to add/remove jurisdictions.

+## Technical Overview

+The KDB Content Management System (CMS) is a browser-side (webpack/babel compiled) Javascript application.
+Users are authenticated by the KDB Website [https://github.com/gcftaskforce/kdb-site](https://github.com/gcftaskforce/kdb-site), which then enables inline CMS functionality for authorized users.
+Full CMS functionality is achieved by injecting buttons, forms, and modals into the base website.
+Since session state is shared between the website and [API](https://github.com/gcftaskforce/kdb-api), the API is able to authorize POST requests from the CMS.

 ## Environment